Skip to main content

 Redirect URI Management

-Configure your redirect URIs in the Hopae Developer Dashboard:
+Configure your redirect URIs in the Hopae Console:

 2. Navigate to Developer settings and add each redirect URI you expect to use (production, staging, mobile deep links, etc.).